Discrimination, Bullying and Harassment Complaints against Employees Procedure

 Similarly, Employees who teach, supervise or support Students also have a responsibility to provide constructive comment on Student performance and progress.

-This procedure outlines the broad stages associated with resolving Complaints associated with Workplace Bullying and Harassment, Discrimination, Harassment, Victimisation and Vilification at the University.
+This procedure outlines the broad stages associated with resolving Complaints associated with Discrimination, Bullying, Harassment, Victimisation and Vilification against Employees at the University.

 There are separate Complaint resolution stages and processes to be followed depending upon the nature of the Complaint.

-Normally in resolving Complaints of Workplace Bullying and Harassment, Discrimination and Harassment, the University applies a three stage process.
+Normally in resolving Complaints of Discrimination, Bullying and Harassment the University applies a three stage process.
 The emphasis of this process is to seek resolution as soon as possible with resolution occurring at the lowest possible level.
 The three stages are as follows:

 Stage 1 and 2 are informal processes.
 They allow individuals to make informed Decisions and assist them in resolving the issues.
 They do not involve a formal Investigation or the determination of evidence.
 Individuals are encouraged to resolve Complaints between themselves, where possible.

 The University maintains a register of Harassment and Discrimination Contact Officers who are trained to provide information and support (not counselling) for these procedures.
-Harassment and Discrimination Contact Officers will assist an individual to decide whether the concerns constitute Workplace Bullying and Harassment, Discrimination or Harassment, advise them of their rights and explore possible options with them.
+Harassment and Discrimination Contact Officers will assist an individual to decide whether the concerns constitute, Discrimination, Bullying or Harassment, advise them of their rights and explore possible options with them.

 Stage 3 is a formal procedure and will normally only be used when the matter cannot be resolved informally.
-It involves the making of a written Formal Complaint after which an Investigation of the allegation of Workplace Bullying and Harassment, Discrimination or Harassment occurs and an outcome is then imposed on the parties.
+It involves the making of a written Formal Complaint after which an Investigation of the allegation of, Discrimination, Bullying or Harassment occurs and an outcome is then imposed on the parties.

 Normally, all Complaints will be progressed through each of the Complaint resolution stages and processes.